carlos-ds/personal-web/articles/heroku-domains.md

 </code>
 </pre>

-Then run the <code class="inline-code">domains:add</code>command again and add the app name as a flag.
+Then run the `domains:add` command again and add the app name as a flag.

 <pre class="language-javascript">
 <code class="language-javascript">